 What are the best print on demand products to sell?

 A list of the most desirable and popular print on demand products includes unisex tees, jewelry pieces, posters, mugs, tote bags, and so on.
+Even print on demand pajamas are becoming profitable.

 What’s the difference between dropshipping and print on demand?